pheonixo/file_info/README.md

 mime-icons directory contains icons, currently 128, 16px sizes, to cover every text mime type,
 except rtf, lci_file_info() can return.

-  The additional files are examples of use.
+The example files are intended to show use, integration.
+They require Gtk and gtksourceview 3.0.
+Since was designed on Ubuntu 18, I believe its Gtk 3.22.